virgesmith/rust101/README.md

 I've a C++ background (high-performance numerical computing) and Rust sounded interesting as it claims to prevent all(?)
 UB and enforces rules at compile time that I wish I could implement in C++, and expressly doesn't use a garbage collector.
 I'm extremely curious to see what runtime performance penalty (if any) all of this incurs.

 #### Disclaimers

 - spoiler alert: this repo contains solutions to some codewars Kata
-- none of the code here is intended to be production quality.
+- none of the code here is, or is intended to be production quality.

 ### Resources
 - https://doc.rust-lang.org/